Snoball56/sales_analytics/README.md

 This project builds an end-to-end analytics pipeline for an e-commerce dataset from the Brazilian Olist platform.

-The goal of the project is to transform raw transactional data into a structured data warehouse and create an interactive business intelligence dashboard that supports data-driven decision making.
+The goal of it is to transform raw transactional data into a structured data warehouse and create an interactive business intelligence dashboard that supports data-driven decision making.

 The workflow includes:

-Python for ETL and data transformation
+- Python for ETL and data transformation

-PostgreSQL for the data warehouse
+- PostgreSQL for the data warehouse

-SQL for analytical queries
+- SQL for analytical queries

-Power BI for interactive data visualization
+- Power BI for interactive data visualization